ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/proof-of-stake.md

 ### What happens if I lose my internet connection while staking?

-The key to being a validator is making sure you are only voting for blocks and therefore securing the network.
-Therefore, there is a slight penalty if your validator client goes offline at any point.
+The key to being a validator is to ensure that you are consistently available to vote for blocks which in turn secures the network.
+Therefore, there is a slight penalty if your validator client goes offline at any point, in order to encourage validator availability.
 There are two scenarios where this can happen:

 1. If blocks are finalizing and you're offline, you can lose x% of your deposit over a year where x=current\_interest
    * For example, if the current interest rate is 5%, you would lose 0.0137% of your deposit every day, but gain that for every day you're online.
 2. If blocks aren't finalizing \(&gt;33% of validators are offline\) and you're offline, you can lose 60% in 18 days.

-If at any point your deposit drops below 16 ETH, you will be removed from the validator set entirely.
+If at any point your deposit drops below 16 ETH you will be removed from the validator set entirely.

 ### How long is my Ether locked up if I stake?